-Auto on/off feature of Digital Infinity allows the welders to work continually, without any hassle of switching on or off every time they use it.
+Auto on/off feature of Digital Infinity allows welders to work continually, without the hassle of switching on or off every time they use it.
 The power control triggers the lens at the time of striking an arc.
 Adjusting mode and settings are now more convenient with improved digital controls.

 Viking 3350 has almost similar effects to Miller Digital, Auto-Darkening.
 Although lithium metal batteries are required for this helmet to work, the interesting fact is the power source of this helmet is solar.
 ADF control knobs are there to help you adjust settings as you prefer.

 With the help of Miller Digital infinity, you can weld in four different modes that include; Weld mode, Cut Mode, Grind Mode, and X-Mode.
 Among them, X-Mode uses sensors that can sense the weld to eliminate sunlight interference, electromagnetically.

 On the other side, the switching speed of Viking helmets is pretty amazing, 1/25,000 seconds.
 Since this helmet does not have any electromagnetic sensor, it cannot provide you with the X-Mode.
 And compared to the Miller Digital, you can get only the Grind Mode for the Viking one.

 The lightweight Digital Infinity helmet of Miller provides the largest viewing area among the other helmets in the industry, 13.4 square inches.
 And if you think finding the best fit for your head is a big issue, Miller is offering you additional adjustability settings, for fitting and comfort.